Anksa Kara

-Anksa Kara (born March 24, 1985) is a Cameroonian-born pornographic actress.
+Anksa Kara (born March 24, 1985) is a Franch-Cameroon pornographic actress.

 Biography

 She arrived in France in 1993.
 In 2005, she started working as a stripper in several Parisian clubs.
 She later became a nude model and a pornographic actress.

 In June 2009, Anksa Kara was featured in the porn trade magazine Hot Vidéo (No. 220).
 Later that year, she was nominated for the Hot d'Or for Best starlet.
 Also in 2009, she created her own company, Anksa Kara & Co, with the aim of promoting Black adult actresses in France.
 She has since appeared in various French porn productions.
 She also appeared in several television shows broadcast on the French channel Paris Première and in mainstream productions, including several films directed by Jean-Pierre Mocky.